LG's 2019 TVs revealed: Alexa and Google Assistant, 8K OLED and more

 If you care about new TVs, CES is the biggest tech reveal of the year.
 And LG's OLEDs are the best TVs.

 The show doesn't officially begin for another four days, but the Korean company just jumped the gun.
-It unveiled the highlights of its 2019 TV lineup, including a slew of new OLED models, in a press release.
-No, it doesn't mention the rollable OLED rumored to appear in later this year, but plenty of other new TV tech is on tap.
+On Thursday it unveiled the highlights of its 2019 TV lineup, including a slew of new OLED models, in a press release.
+No, it doesn't mention the rollable OLED rumored to appear later this year, but plenty of other new TV tech is on tap.

 - Two 8K models: an 88-inch OLED and a 75-inch LCD.
 Not to be outdone by Samsung's late 2018 launch of TVs with 8K resolution, this year LG will sell an 88-inch 8K OLED TV, model Z9, as well as a 75-inch 8K LCD TV, model SM99.
 LG talks up "higher processing capabilities" with "8K upscaling and improved noise reduction."